Student loan repayments

 - your new employee’s P45 shows that deductions should continue

-- when you ask, your new employee tells you they’re repaying a student loan
+- your new employee tells you they’re repaying a student loan or a postgraduate loan, for example on a starter checklist

 What you need to do